withcapsule/Docs/src/content/docs/guides/cli.md

 ```

 ## Configuration
 The CLI keeps a small local state directory with the active server URL and the last 15 transfers.
+It uses your platform data directory via `dirs::data_dir()`, and stores:

+- `capsule/server.txt` for the saved default server
+- `capsule/history.json` for recent transfers

 For one-off commands, `--server <url>` overrides the saved server without changing it permanently.

 ## Global options
 `capsule --server <url> <command>` sends a single command to a specific Capsule server without changing the saved default.

 `capsule --help` prints the command list, and `capsule --version` prints the current CLI version.

+## Shell completions
+The CLI also supports completion generation:

+`capsule completions <shell>`

+Supported shells are `bash`, `elvish`, `fish`, `powershell`, and `zsh`.
+The command prints the completion script to stdout so you can place it wherever your shell expects completions.

 ## Commands
 #### `ping` (`p`)